Judge 48th HR, Yanks beat Mets 4-2 to sweep Subway Series - WHIZ News

 BIG INTEREST

-The Yanks win on Monday night drew nearly 1.1 million viewers on television.
-The game was seen by 617,000 on YES, the second-most for a Yankees game on the network since Derek Jeter’s finale drew 1.2 million in 2014, and 458,000 for the Mets’ broadcast on over-the-air WPIX.
+Monday’s game drew nearly 1.1 million viewers on television.
+The game was seen by 617,000 on YES, the second-most for a Subway Series and highest for any Yankees game on the network since Derek Jeter’s finale drew 1.2 million in 2014; 458,000 saw for the Mets’ broadcast on over-the-air WPIX.

 TRAINER’S ROOM

-Mets: INF Eduardo Escobar (left oblique strain) took batting practice and is near a return. … RHP Carlos Carrasco, who last pitched Aug.
-15 due to a left oblique strain, is on track to return during the first week of September.
+Mets: INF Eduardo Escobar (left oblique strain) took batting practice and is near a return. … RHP Carlos Carrasco (also left oblique strain) is on track to return during the first week of September.

-Yankees: OF Giancarlo Stanton hit against RHP Luis Severino in a smiluated game will be activated before Thurday’s trip opener at Oakland, Stanton has been sidelined since July 23 because of left Achilles tendinitis.
-Severino threw 24 pitches, reaching 95-96 mph.
-He is on the 60-day IL and eligible to be activated in mid-September. … LHP Zack Britton is to start a minor league rehab assignment with Class A Tampa on Wednesday, another step in his return from Tommy John surgery last Sept.
+Yankees: OF Giancarlo Stanton (left Achilles tendinitis) hit against RHP Luis Severino in a simulated game will be activated before Thursday’s opener at Oakland.
+OF Estevan Florial was optioned to Triple-A Scranton/Wilkes-Barre. … Severino threw 24 pitches, reaching 95-96 mph. … LHP Zack Britton is to start a minor league rehab assignment with Class A Tampa on Wednesday, another step in his return from Tommy John surgery last Sept.
 8. Britton likely will face three batters and throw up to 15 pitches, Boone said. … RHP Domingo Germán was able to run, a day after taking a 104 mph comebacker off his left calf.

 UP NEXT